Equitable vertex arboricity conjecture holds for graphs with low degeneracy: Remarks and Problems for Further Research

-One interesting problem is to lower the bound $10$ for $\Delta/d$ in Theorem \ref{main}.
-If it can be improved to $1$, then the Equitable Vertex Arboricity Conjecture (Conjecture \ref{conj1}) will be verified.
+Another interesting problem is to lower the bound $9.818$ of $\Delta/d$ in Theorem \ref{main}.
+If it can be improved to $1$, then Equitable Vertex Arboricity Conjecture (Conjecture \ref{conj1}) will be verified.
 This can be easily seen from a trivial fact that every graph with maximum degree at most $\Delta$ is $\Delta$-degenerate.
-Another interesting problem is to consider Conjecture \ref{conj3} for planar graphs --- special 5-degenerate graphs.
-Instead of proving Conjecture \ref{conj3} directly, we may investigate the following problem at first, that is, to determine a constant $\beta\leq 1$ (the larger the better) such that every $n$-vertex planar graph with maximum degree at most $\Delta$ is equitably tree-$3$-colorable provided that $\Delta\leq \beta n$.
-Clearly, if $\beta=1$, then Conjecture \ref{conj3} is verified.
+For Conjecture \ref{conj3}, it may be also interesting to investigate the following problem firstly, instead of proving Conjecture \ref{conj3} directly.

+\begin{problem} Find a constant $\beta\leq 1$ (the larger the better) such that every $n$-vertex planar graph with maximum degree at most $\Delta$ is equitably tree-$3$-colorable provided that $\Delta\leq \beta n$. \end{problem}

+Clearly, if $\beta=1$ is an affirmative answer to the above problem, then Conjecture \ref{conj3} will be verified.

+No suprisely, the list version of Equitable Vertex Arboricity Conjecture \cite{KMP20,Z16,DDFS18,DFS20,DFS20-conf,LZ2020} and the list version of all problems considered or mentioned in this paper are also interesting.